markuslangus/Applied-Data-Science-Capstone/README.md

-## Viewing the Notebooks
+## Important Notice for Viewing Notebooks with Interactive Content

-To view the Jupyter Notebooks with all their contents and interactive Folium maps, please follow these steps:
+To properly view Jupyter Notebooks that contain interactive outputs, such as Folium maps, please follow these steps:

 1. Open [nbviewer](https://nbviewer.jupyter.org/).
 2. Navigate to the desired notebook file within this repository and copy its URL.